Black Oak Basin Land Management Plan

 What are the plans to prevent and protect the area from wildfires?
 The end of the road outside the park frequently has parked cars overnight and hazards (needles, used condoms, bags of trash) - how will the city work to maintain the area and safety?

-Localresident asked about 2 years ago
+Localresident asked almost 3 years ago

 Thanks for the questions.
 Regarding the risk of wildfire, there are several actions identified in the land management plan that will go a long way towards reducing the likelihood of catastrophic wildfire. and enable fire-fighting personnel to better access the area should a fire break out.
 Specifically, we have as a priority to remove dense thickets of invasive small trees and shrubs including Scotch broom, Himalayan blackberry and English hawthorn and provide on-going maintenance to reduce the vegetative fuel loads on the property.
 In addition to reducing wildfire fuel loads, this activity enhances oak and prairie habitat, provides opportunity to legitimate public use and facilitates better access for emergency personnel.
 In the land management plan, we also list the creation and maintenance of fuel breaks along park boundaries.